transdigiware/blockchain/howto/ibp-console-build-network.md

 ### Using your CA to register ordering service node and ordering service admin identities
 {: #ibp-console-build-network-use-CA-orderer}

 As we did with the peer, we need to register two identities with our ordering service CA. After selecting your CA, you will need to register an admin for our ordering service organization and an identity for the ordering service itself.
-As before, you should see an identity on the `Ordering Service CA` tab; it's the admin that you created for the CA.

 After you have associated the CA admin, you can use the CA tile to create these identities by completing the following steps:

 1. Click the `Ordering Service CA` tile in the **Nodes** tab and ensure the `admin` identity that you created for the CA is visible in the table.
-Then click the **Register User** button.
+Then click the **Register user** button.
 2. First we'll register the organization admin, which we can do by giving an **Enroll ID** of `OSadmin` and a **secret** of `OSadminpw`.
 Then set the `Type` for this identity as `admin`.
 You can ignore the **Maximum enrollments** field.
 If you want to learn more about enrollments, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register).
 Click **Next**.
 3. This tutorial does not configure attributes on identities, see [Registering identities](/docs/blockchain?topic=blockchain-ibp-console-identities#ibp-console-identities-register) if you want to learn more.
 Click **Register user**.
 4. After the organization admin has been registered, repeat this same process for the identity of the ordering service (also using the `Ordering Service CA`).
 For the ordering service node identities, give an enroll ID of `OS1` and a secret of `OS1pw`.
 This is a node identity, so select `orderer` as the **Type**.
 You can ignore the **Maximum enrollments** field and, on the next panel, do not assign any **Attributes**, as before.